pinnet/sublink/README.md

         "Version": "0.1a"
     }

-Theroy of opperation:
+Theory of operation:

-During loading of the page a fetch is called on the srt file and json file, when the promises are fullfilled, build a select/option block in transcript, while parsing subtitles match json file and insert link index marker (in the form '{'index'}') after the target word found in the json file.
+During loading of the page a fetch is called on the srt file and json file, when the promises are fulfilled, build a select/option block in transcript, while parsing subtitles match json file and insert link index marker (in the form '{'index'}') after the target word found in the json file.
-When the video is in playback, read transcript text element when the timestamp matches and then print it to the titles element, if there is a index marker match (regex '\{\d{1,4}\}') subsitute keyword with a hypertext link added around the keyword.
+When the video is in playback, read transcript text element when the timestamp matches and then print it to the titles element, if there is a index marker match (regex '\{\d{1,4}\}') substitute keyword with a hypertext link added around the keyword.

 Design Goals for V0.1